Certificate and Diploma Programs

 Students in diploma programs are required to take three General Education courses.
 General Education courses are grouped into three broad categories:

 - Science and Technology (GSCI)

-In most diploma programs, there are one or two mandated General Education courses (in other words, General Education courses that the program has decided all students must take), and the remaining two or three courses are electives.
+In some diploma programs, there is a mandated General Education courses (in other words, a General Education course that the program has decided all students must take), and the remaining courses are electives.
 Students must take General Education courses from at least two of the three categories (listed above) in order to graduate.
 This is called the General Education breadth requirement.

 Check the specific General Education elective requirements for your program.

 How do I register for a General Education elective?

 Each program selects specific semesters in which students are scheduled to take General Education electives.
 If there is an elective scheduled in your current semester, the courses will be listed in the block below your mandatory program courses.

 - Check the General Education requirements for your program to find out whether you need to choose an elective from a specific category.
 Refer back to the breadth requirements listed above.